Panaganti Ramarayaningar: Early political career

 Ramarayaningar got his first taste of politics when he was appointed to the district board of North Arcot.
 In 1912, he was nominated to the Imperial Legislative Council of India and represented the landlords and zamindars of South India.
 He served as a legislator until 1915.
 During this period, Ramarayaningar earned the praise of the Viceroy, Lord Hardinge.
 He actively supported reforms in the Hindu society.
 In 1914, Ramarayaningar moved a legislation for the creation of separate Provincial departments for the welfare of depressed classes.
 In 1915, he was elected President of the Third Andhra Congress.

 In 1914, the Madras Dravidian Association was established by C. Natesa Mudaliar.
 Ramarayaningar was elected as the first President of the Association.
 On 19 July 1917, at a conference in Coimbatore presided over by the Ramarayaningar, the four different non-Brahmin associations got together to form the South Indian Liberal Federation, unofficially known as the Justice Party.
 In 1921, Ramarayaningar was sent along with Kurma Venkata Reddy Naidu and Koka Appa Rao Naidu to lobby on behalf of the Justice Party before the authorities in England.

 Ramarayaningar was also active in the All-India Non-Brahmin movement.
 He was a friend of Shahu Maharaj and was closely associated with the former's Satya Shodhak Samaj.
 He attended the All India Non-Brahmin Conference held at Belgaum on 26 December 1924 and presided over the Second All-India Non-Brahmin Conference held at Victoria Hall, Madras on 25 May 1925.

 When the Government of India Act was passed in 1919, provisions were made to hold elections in the Madras Presidency for the first time in history.
 The Justice Party unanimously decided to contest the elections and was elected to power in the province.
-A. Subbarayalu Reddiar became the first Chief Minister of the Madras Presidency.
+A. Subbarayalu Reddiar became the inaugural First Minister of the Madras Presidency.
 Ramarayaningar served as Minister of Local Self-Government in the Subbarayalu Reddiar Government.
-When Subbarayalu Reddiar resigned, citing health reasons, Ramarayaningar was appointed Chief Minister.
+When Subbarayalu Reddiar resigned, citing health reasons, Ramarayaningar was appointed First Minister.

-Chief Minister of Madras
+First Minister of Madras

-Ramarayaningar served as the Chief Minister of Madras from 11 July 1921 till 3 December 1926.
+Ramarayaningar served as the First Minister of Madras from 11 July 1921 till 3 December 1926.
 A. P. Patro of Berhampur was appointed to fill the vacancy caused by Subbarayalu Reddiar's resignation, and he took the portfolio of education.